 Animal life requires oxygen for its support; but by some mysterious power its nature is entirely changed between the act of inspiration and the act of expiration, and it is united with carbon, which is one of the elements of the animal body, and thus carbonic acid gas is given out by all animals.
 It is this carbonic acid which destroys animal life, but vegetation takes up that poisonous gas, and casts out the pure oxygen, and in the vivary the bright bubbles which cover the mimic rock work, or rise up to the surface are pure oxygen separated from the carbon, the plants having retained the latter for the formation of their own tissues.
 And it is this beautiful balance of animal and vegetable life that is rendered plain and simple by the contemplation of a water-vivary.
 Having determined upon the form of the vessel to be converted into our vivary, the next step is to form the interior as nearly as possible after the model of Nature.
 For a marine aquarium, which is the one under discussion, we cannot do better than imitate the rock-pool which we have just been contemplating.
-As we look down into it, we find how beautifully our common mother carcs for all her offspring.
-Boulders, fragments of rock, gnarled roots of the larger sea-weeds form depth of at least three-quarters of an inch or more, a stratum of fine sea sand-(but with submission we insist, from dear-bought experience, that fine granulated sea shingle is both safer and better).
+As we look down our left is a little rock-pool, with its translucent into it, we find how beautifully our common mother rock, gnarled roots of the larger sca-weeds form miniature caverns and recesses, and the little fish dart in and out of these, grateful for the shade and seclusion they afford.
+Here and there the coarser shingles are exposed to view, but the base generally consists of very fine granulated shingles or seasand.
+The best materials for the purpose of forming mimic rock-work will be found to be pieces of granite or of free-stone of various shapes and sizes; but all of such weight and regularity of form, that when placed one upon the other, in accordance with the taste and intention of the designer, they may rest firmly and securely in their respective places.
+No cement should be employed in the construction of these mimic edifices ; their weight alone and steady supraposition upon each other should ensure the firmness and stability of the entire fabric.
+The next step, of course, is to lay down the bottom of our miniature sea, so as to adapt it to the comfort and well-being of its intended inhabitants.
+Here (and the arrangement is of considerable importance) we must study nature.
+The floor should be composed of smooth washed shingle, the stones resembling in size a pea, a bean, up to a hazel-nut, as substratum; but with here and there a larger piece, whose bulk, like Skiddaw or Helvellyn, so to compare great things with small, may and the tide begins to turn; the heaving waves now protrude through the alluvial plain to be deposited tumble towards the shore, and as they break in above.
+Upon the top of this should be spread, to the kissed his mother, who had still preserved an affecstratum of fine sea sand-(but with submission we insist, from dear-bought experience, that fine granulated sea shingle is both safer and better).
 The uses of this upper stratum are many, but in its hygienic character it is most important to the health and well-doing of the little colony.